 How long does it take?

 After the injection you will have to wait about an hour before having the scan, to let the radioactive sugar spread through your body.
+The scan itself usually lasts between 20 minutes and an hour.

 Are there risks / side-effects?